sehoof/sehoof.github.io/Research.md

 ### Funded Projects

 2022-2025.
-Co-PI Evaluation of SKY, a multi-media programme focused on teenage girls in Africa, implemented by Good Business Ltd (a grantee of the Bill & Melinda Gates Foundation). $475,000
+Co-PI Evaluation of SKY, a multi-media programme focused on teenage girls in Africa, implemented by Good Business Ltd (a grantee of the Bill & Melinda Gates Foundation) with Uchechi Anaduaka, Anna Wilke, and Tinghua Yu. $475,000

 2022–2026.
 ANR-DFG Grant (DeNazDB) "Who Became a Nazi?
-A Structured Database of the Denazification Questionnaires from French and American Occupation Zones in Germany, 1945–1949".
+A Structured Database of the Denazification Questionnaires from French and American Occupation Zones in Germany, 1945–1949" (with Mikkel Dack, Victor Gay, and Jan Stuckatz).
 Approx. $335,472